addiks/symfony_rdm/README.md

 ## Service-FormType

-This bundle also provides a additional new form-type called "ServiceFormType" which should prove valuable in conjunction with the service-hydration-abilities of this bundle.
+This bundle also provides an additional new form-type called "ServiceFormType" which should prove valuable in conjunction with the service-hydration-abilities of this bundle.
 It allows to specify a list of service-id's as choices that can be selected between in a form and the selected being set on the entity.

 ```php
 <?php